ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 1. show two columns of tea cards side by side on an iPad
 1. expand the columns to four on even wider screens, such as an iPad in landscape mode or our desktop

 Enter the <a href="https://ionicframework.com/docs/layout/grid" target="_blank">responsive grid</a>.
-By default, the resonsive grid shows rows of 12 columns each.
-However, we want to show at most rows of four columns.
+By default, the resonsive grid shows rows containing 12 columns.
+Elements within the rows can be contained either within a single column or spread across multiple columns allowing for a very flexible layout within the row.

+In our case we want to show at most four columns of cards per row for high resolution tablets.
+As the form factor changes, we want the number of columns to change.
+On lower resolution tablets we would like to display only two columns per row, and on phone resoutions we would like just a single column of cards.
 Luckily, there are some simple mechanisms in place that will allow us to do that, but first let's think about how we want the grid to work at the highest resolutions and then express that in some tests.

 First, we no longer need the test that expects the content of our "#container" so remove that test case.